Benjamin Blessum: Career

 In 1905, Blessum was selected to design and illustrate a publication marking the coronation of Haakon VII of Norway.
 In 1913, he was commissioned to design and execute a painting to celebrate the 100th anniversary of the Norwegian Constitution.
 He painted The Departure of the Restauration now located at the Norwegian Emigrant Museum in Hamar.
 In 1916, he lived in Santa Fe, New Mexico, painting for the Santa Fe Railroad.
 During World War I, Blessum served as a representative to the American Committee on Public Information in Norway and acted in the same capacity for the United States War Department.

 Blessum was a member of the Chicago Norske Klub and Palette and Chisel Academy of Fine Art both in Chicago.
 Blessum exhibited at the Art Institute of Chicago.
 Exhibitions of his works were held at the Chicago Norske Klub Annual Art Exhibit and the Norse-American Centennial Art Exhibition at the Minnesota State Fair.

-From 1923 to his retirement in 1936, he was the representative for the Norwegian State Railways in New York.
+From 1923 to 1936, he was the representative for the Norwegian State Railways in New York.
 Blessum received the Royal Norwegian Order of St. Olav, First Class, bestowed by King Haakon VII of Norway in recognition of his many services to the nation.
 He served as secretary of the Norwegian National League for over 50 years.